Strait of Belle Isle: Location

-The strait is the northern outlet for the Gulf of Saint Lawrence, the other two being the Cabot Strait and Strait of Canso.
+The strait is located in the southeast of the Labrador peninsula, it is the northern outlet for the Gulf of St. Lawrence, the other two being the Cabot Strait and Strait of Canso.
 As such, it is also considered part of the Great Lakes-St. Lawrence Seaway system.
 The strait is approximately 125 km long and ranges from a maximum width of 60 km to just 15 km at its narrowest, the average width being 18 km.

-Origins of name
+Etymology

 The name is derived from the island of Belle Isle (French for "Beautiful Island"), which is at the extreme eastern end of the strait and roughly equidistant from Table Head, Labrador, and Cape Bauld, Newfoundland.

 History

 Both the island of Newfoundland as well as the Labrador region which surrounds the Strait of Belle Isle have been inhabited by Indigenous Peoples for millennia.
 The surrounding land environment has historically been replete with caribou and other mammals.
 Harbour seals, grey seals, ringed seals and many other aquatic species are found in the strait itself.

 An unnamed manuscript references Viking nomenclature for Labrador and Newfoundland, (Markland and Vinland, respectively), and appears to note the existence of the Strait of Belle Isle: "And if such is the case, then an ocean flows into a strait between Markland and Vínland."

 Basque whalers visited the area throughout the 17th century and into the first decade of the 18th century, with the wreckage site of the San Juan at Red Bay dating as early as 1565.
 Basque seafarers also came into contact with the Inuit, which either led to conflict or collaboration over sealing areas.